 The good news is that it isn’t as complicated as you may think.

 Yes, there are a few negative stories out there about physicians who were cited for unprofessional conduct related to posting confidential information about their patients online.
 But these instances have been very, very rare.
-By putting a few simple safeguards in place, and using just a little common sense, this should be a non-issue for your practice.
+By putting a few social media marketing simple safeguards in place, and using just a little common sense, this should be a non-issue for your practice.

 Here Are Our Suggestions: